EienMosu/GPLay-Scrapy/README.md

 * Type "scrapy crawl gplay" and press Enter,

-**PS:** "requirements.txt" have to install every package i use in project.
-If its not please dont forget to check and install missing packages.
+**PS:** "requirements.txt" have to install every package I used in the project.
+If it's not installed, please don't forget to check and install all missing packages.

 ## Install